VysWallet/vys/README.md

 ## Introduction

-Dub.co is the open-source link management infrastructure for modern marketing teams.
+Vys Wallet is the open-source crypto management platform for modern financial enthusiasts.

 ## Features